zenomessi/lattice/README.md

 * *state_final* same as *state_debut* but for final positions.

-For any question concerning this program write to zeno.messi@epfl.ch.
+For any question concerning this program write to zeno.messi@messi.ch.